Explanations » B1 Grammar Explanations » First conditional, future time clauses

 • If you don’t go to sleep, you’ll be very tired tomorrow.

-• If you are a good boy tomorrow, mummy will buy you a present.
-(NOT If you will be a good boy)
+• If you are a good boy tomorrow, mummy will buy you a present. blank

 Main clause: will, modal verb, imperative

-In the main clause, we can use may, might, can, must, should instead of will.
+In the main clause, we can use may, might, can, must, or should instead of will.

 • If he doesn’t train harder, he may/might lose the championship.